Abba Elhanani

-Abba Elhanani, in Hebrew, אבא אלחנני, (January 26 1918 – July 2 2008) was an Israeli architect, architecture and design journal editor, critic, and historian of Israeli architecture.
+Abba Elhanani, (אבא אלחנני, January 26, 1918 – July 2, 2008) was an Israeli architect, architecture and design journal editor, critic, and historian of Israeli architecture.
 His designs include that of Israel's Presidential residence in Jerusalem and Kikar HaMednia in Tel Aviv.

 Biography

 Elhanani (originally Elchanowicz) was born in Warsaw, the capital of the Second Polish Republic in 1918, and immigrated to Mandatory Palestine with his parents and two brothers on January 2, 1933.
 He was a graduate of the Herzliya Hebrew Gymnasium.
 He completed his architectural studies at the Technion – Israel Institute of Technology in Haifa in 1941.
 He was a member of the "Haganah" organization, and later served as an IDF soldier in the 1948 Arab–Israeli War.
 In 1947 he opened an architecture firm with a partner who was a civil engineer.
 In 1948 he headed the national committee for the selection of the Flag of Israel.

 In 1956, together with Saadia Mendel, he won third place in a competition to mark historic sites.